kareynjeri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 13 Write a script that changes the group owner to school for the file hello

 file 2 - 2-groups Write a script that prints all the groups the current user is part of.

+file 14 --> Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.